ErpNetDocs/tech/modules/financials/excise/index.md

 # Excise

-According to EU legislation, certain products like alcohol and cigarettes need to be taxed additionally whenever they are imported into a given warehouse.
-This one-time **excise tax** is also due as soon as the product itself is manufactured, and is universal for **all excise products** across the EU.
+According to EU legislation, certain products like alcohol and cigarettes are subject to **excise tax** whenever they are imported into a warehouse.
+This one-time fee is also due if the warehouse itself manufactures the products.

-The **Excise** module is designed to assist enterprises in meeting their legal duties to regional custom agencies or other institutions requiring excise taxes.
-Using its available resources, you can create and generate various documents and [definitions](definitions/index.md) related to your excise payments.
-They must all eventually be included in a final **excise declaration**.
+The **Excise** module is designed to assist businesses in meeting their legal duties to regional custom agencies or other institutions requiring excise taxes.
+Using its resources, you can create and generate all the necessary **documents** and **[definitions](definitions/index.md)** related to your excise payments.
+At the end of each month, they are all included in a final **excise declaration**.

 ![Excise](pictures/excise_modules.png)

 > [!NOTE]
-> The EU Excise legislation is applicable to all member states, but there are regional differences in how documents are filled and submitted.
+> The EU Excise legislation is applicable to all member states and affects all excise products, but there are regional differences in how documents are filled and submitted.
 For example, since Excise can currently be used in Bulgaria, it is legally obligated to feature alcoholic drinks as excise-taxable products.
 Categories outside of this scope are **not** taxed.

 ## Overview

+The main process flow in Excise goes like this:

+> *Tax Warehouse* → *Issue/Receipt Transactions* → *Banderol Stamp Report* → *Excise Declaration*

+### Tax warehouse

 In order to use this module, you first need to define a digital **tax warehouse**.